dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 true : Bool = id [Bool] True;
 ~~~

-{>> I think it'd be good to say explicitly that the square backets `[` and `]` are used for type arguments.
-It kind of looks like you're instantiating `id` to list of bools which is potentially confusing.
-It'd be good to be extra clear. <<}

 MIL has built-in tuples to be able to group values of different types together.
 Tuples can be empty as well.